Young women painting glassware

 Wellbeing events

-The Student Wellbeing Service provides a programme of events, workshops and courses to support you while you're at uni.
+Student Wellbeing provides a programme of events and workshops to support you while you're at uni.

 You can drop in to our weekly Get Connected event for information, friendly company and fun wellbeing activities, or attend the popular annual Feel Good Fest in March with hands-on activities and taster sessions for feeling good.
 Check out Feel Good Week for lots of events happening across the University in May for Mental Health Awareness Week.

-When you register with us we will work out a personalised support pathway that may include one or more of our workshops.
+When you register with us we will work out a personalised support pathway that may include one or more of our workshops or groups.
 Or you can contact us for further details of any of the following events.

 Get Connected - Your Weekly Social Drop In